Honey Facts #1: Why shouldn’t I feed honey to a child under 1 year old?

 Honey will keep indefinitely if stored in sealed container.
 It is best stored at room temperature.
 Refrigeration promotes granulation.

-Note: before you pour more honey into your table server be certain that no crystals remain there to act as ‘seed’ for the new honey to granulate around, a condition which will speed up granulation.
-Also keep in mind that you can eat the honey in a crystallized form.
+Note: Before you pour more honey into your table server, be certain that no crystals remain there to act as ‘seed’ for the new honey to granulate around, a condition which will speed up granulation.
+You can also eat the honey in a crystallized form.
 Just scoop out of the jar and spread it on your toast or drop it in your tea!

 Honey is naturally free of gluten.
 It contains no wheat, barley, rye or oats or their by-products.
 No gluten containing products are stored or used at Cox Honey Farms.